leplusorg/docker-maven-check-versions/README.md

 ## Ignoring versions

-You can define which new versions should be ignored using the `IGNORED_VERSIONS` OS environment variable which will be passed to the maven versions plugin as `maven.version.ignore` (see
+You can define which versions should be ignored using the `IGNORED_VERSIONS` OS environment variable which will be passed to the maven versions plugin as `maven.version.ignore` (see
 <https://www.mojohaus.org/versions/versions-maven-plugin/version-rules.html#Using_the_maven.version.ignore_property>